 ON THIS PAGE:

 Faculty and staff are entitled to time off when bringing home a new child, including for adoption and foster care.
-Our New Child Policy includes an overview of the types of leaves available.
-Other policies provide more detail: Sick Leave, Paid Time Off, Short-Term Disability Leave, and Family and Medical Leave (FMLA).
+Our Paid Parental Leave Policy includes details on the coordination with other leaves available including: Sick Leave, Paid Time Off, Short-Term Disability Leave, and Family and Medical Leave (FMLA).

 A percentage of doctor and hospital fees are covered under all the University's health care plans.
 Read about Penn's medical coverage.

 Expenses add up quickly when raising a family, but Penn offers several ways to alleviate the costs of bringing home a new child:

 - The Adoption Assistance Program provides reimbursement for up to $5,000 in eligible adoption expenses.